-Most all accidents from the participation in sports will be covered under your accidental medical and, if included, air ambulance benefit.
-As a general rule, any accident from the participation in semi-professional sports or professional sports will not be covered.
-Also, and this should be obvious, any accident related to alcohol, drugs or incurred while in the process of committing a felony, would not be covered.
+Most accidents from participation in sports will be covered under your accidental medical and, if included, air ambulance benefit.
+As a general rule, any accident from participation in semi-professional sports or professional sports will not be covered.
+Also, and this should be obvious, any accident related to alcohol, drugs, or incurred while committing a felony, would not be covered.

-Most accidental medical benefits are considered “full excess” benefits meaning that if you incur a covered medical charge, the accident insurance carrier will pay the applicable benefit, subject to any deductible that are in excess of the amount payable from your Texas health insurance policy.
+Most accidental medical benefits are considered “full excess” benefits meaning that if you incur a covered medical charge, the accident insurance carrier will pay the applicable benefit, subject to any deductible that is more than the amount payable from your Texas health insurance policy.
 This does not require enacting the coordination of benefits provision contained in most health insurance policies.

 Accident policies can be purchased as an individual, family, or on an employer group insurance basis.
 Many employers are beginning to offer these as a supplement to higher deductible group health policies.